MEROPENEM- meropenem injection, powder, for solution

 Viridans group streptococci

-Greater than 90% of the following microorganisms exhibit activity in vitro with a minimum inhibitory concentration (MIC) less than or equal to the meropenem-susceptible breakpoint for organisms of similar genus shown in Table 7.
-The safety and effectiveness of meropenem in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled clinical trials.
+The following in vitro data are available, but their clinical significance is unknown.
+At least 90% of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for meropenem against isolates of similar genus or organism group.
+However, the efficacy of meropenem in treating clinical infections caused by these bacteria have not been established in adequate and well-controlled clinical trials.

 Susceptibility Test Methods

-For anaerobic bacteria, the susceptibility to meropenem as MICs can be determined by a standardized test method.2,4 The MIC values obtained should be interpreted according to the criteria provided in Table 7.
+For anaerobic bacteria, the susceptibility to meropenem can be determined by a standardized test method.2,4 The MIC values obtained should be interpreted according to the criteria provided in Table 7.

 |Minimum Inhibitory Concentrations (mcg/mL)||Disk Diffusion|